-Orange Shirt Day - Reading of "Stolen Words" By Melody Crowe
+National Day of Truth and Reconciliation - Reading of "Stolen Words" By Melody Crowe

-Melody Crowe, a Mississauga Ojibwe Elder and member of Alderville First Nations has kindly agreed to produce a video for Cramahe Library for both children and adults to mark Orange Shirt Day.
+Melody Crowe, a Mississauga Ojibwe Elder and member of Alderville First Nations kindly agreed to produce a video for Cramahe Library for both children and adults to mark Orange Shirt Day (National Day of Truth and Reconciliation).

 In this video she reads from "Stolen Words" by Melanie Florence and Gabrielle Grimard.
 Melody introduces herself and gives a brief account of what we are doing on Orange Shirt Day – acknowledging and honouring the Indigenous Children who endured residential schools in Canada.
 She then reads from "Stolen Words".
 Melody also gives us an extra special treat by teaching us how to count from 1 to 10 in the Anishinaabe Ojibwe language.
 Melody has produced some picture books in the Ojibwe language for children and these are all available at Cramahe Library!